 A quite satirical point was made in Pleasantville (1998).
 For those who have not seen the film, written and directed by Gary Ross, it’s about a teenage brother and sister (played by Tobey Maguire and Reese Witherspoon) who magically get transported to the set of a fictional, ‘50s TV sitcom of the same name via their own television set.
 Since the setting is before there was color, the siblings as well as everybody and everything are all in black-and-white, as they would appear on the TV screen.
 In the story the stunned siblings subsequently settle into their surreal surroundings by instilling a sense of free will into the other characters, who until then were all stuck within the redundant confines of the show.
 As each character begins to realize their true desires, they one by one change into full color.
 All the citizenry of Pleasantville are Caucasian—after all, this is the fifties—so when someone gains their real color, they are still white but now they’re “colored,” you see.

 When there are only a few initial changelings, they are subject to discrimination and ostracism by their friends and even family members.
-Tobey is found on the street with a girl that has changed into color, by an as-of-yet-unchanged boy who exclaims with disdain, “Oh, there you are, with your colored girlfriend!”
-The people even resort to segregation when at a town meeting the unchanged whites could sit in the main level of the building, while the colored whites have to sit in the balcony with the others of their kind.
-This little ploy even divides married couples and relatives.
+Tobey is found on the street with a girl that has changed into color, by an as-of-yet-unchanged boy who disdainfully alludes to Tobey’s “colored girlfriend.”
+The people eventually resort to segregation when at a town meeting the unchanged whites could sit in the main level of the building, while the colored whites have to sit in the balcony with the others of their kind.
+There are public signs put up around town declaring, “No Coloreds.“ This little ploy even divides married couples and relatives.
 Things get back to normal only when the entire town becomes full color, therefore everyone is the same again.
 This episode again points out the absurdity of color discrimination with humans.
 Maybe someday everyone in the world will get the point.